barisgungor10/daily-reminder-email-program/README.md

 4. Select a recipient's email address.
 5. The program will generate a daily reminder email with random positive quotes and send it.

+## Features

+- **Random Quote Selection:** Positive quotes are randomly chosen from a predefined list to keep the messages varied and uplifting.

+- **Email Integration:** Utilizes the SMTP protocol to send emails through popular service providers such as Gmail, Yahoo, Outlook, AT&T, and Comcast.

+- **User Authentication:** Securely logs in to the user's email account using the `getpass` module to input the application key without displaying it on the screen.

+- **Execution Time Tracking:** Calculates and displays the execution time, allowing users to monitor the performance of the program.

 ## Getting App-Specific Passwords

 ### Gmail: